-Stand on the designated point.
-Observe the level of the liquid in the tube.
+Stand in the middle of the weighing platform.
+Look at the level of the liquid in the tube.
 The height of the liquid column should correspond to your weight measured in kilograms.

-The tube filled with liquid is connected to the platform that you stand on.
-By pushing the platform down, accordingly to the Pascal’s law, you increase the pressure inside the whole tube.
-This pressure, called the hydrostatic pressure, depends on the fluid density, gravitational acceleration, and the height of the liquid column.
-Neither the density, nor the gravitational acceleration changes during the experiment, so the only effect of the pressure increasing is the liquid level going up.
+The tube filled with liquid is connected to the platform, you are standing on.
+By pushing the platform down, accordingly to Pascal’s law, you increase the pressure inside the whole tube.
+This pressure called hydrostatic pressure, depends on fluid density, gravitational acceleration, and the height of the liquid column.
+Neither the density nor the gravitational acceleration change during the experiment, so the only result of the pressure increasing is the liquid level going up.

-The French scientist, Blaise Pascal, performed an experiment in which he put a long vertical tube into a leakproof wooden barrel, filled with water.
-Small amount of water poured into the tube made the barrel burst.
-The experiment proved that the pressure inside the container depends directly not on the weight of the liquid column but on its height.
+A French scientist, Blaise Pascal, performed an experiment in which he put a long vertical tube into a leak-proof wooden barrel filled with water.
+A small amount of water poured into a tube made the barrel burst.
+The experiment proved that the pressure inside a container depends directly on liquid column height rather than its weight.